zokrezyl/yndronix/README.md

 **A real Linux userland on Android — running natively, with no root, no VM, and no `ptrace`/`proot` syscall emulation.**

+yndronix was written to provide *yet another* OS-like runtime environment — this one on **Android** — for [yetty](https://github.com/zokrezyl/yetty) (a GPU-accelerated terminal and rich-content runtime) and for the apps that run on top of the yetty terminal.
+It is one such runtime; **YOS** is another.

 yndronix puts a full, self-contained Linux command line on your phone or tablet: a proper shell, the standard GNU/BSD tools you already know, an on-device SSH server, and a package set built straight from [nixpkgs](https://github.com/NixOS/nixpkgs).